hymanrcus/Candy-Collector/README.md

 # Candy Collector

-## Halloween is alomost here.
-Wouldn't it be great if you had a way to keep track of what is in your bag this year?
+## Halloween is almost here.
+Wouldn't it be great if you had a way to keep track of what is in your candy bag this year?

 ## Screenshot 1